Grislow/KnowledgeBase/domains/it/cloud/aws/aws_certified_solution_architect_associate.md

             * `GenerateDataKeyWithoutPlaintext` - generate DEK to use at some point and stores an encrypted DEK at CMK you specify
             * `Decrypt` - decrypt up to 4 KB of data (include DEK)
             * `GenerateRandom` - returns a random byte string
-    * `Asymmetric (RSA & ECC key pairs)` - use public key to encrypt and private key to eecrypt
+    * `Asymmetric (RSA & ECC key pairs)` - use public key to encrypt and private key to decrypt
         * used for Encrypt / Decrypt, or Sign / Verify operations
         * the public key is downloadable, but you cant access the Private Key unencrypted
         * use case: encryption outside of AWS by users who cant call the KMS API